DominikMa/P1-LaneLines/README.md

 1. #### Filter for white and yellow colors

    Because it is known that the lanes are only yellow or white the image is filterd for these colors.
-   Therefor the image ist converted to the HSV color model, colors which are not yellow or white are masked out and the mask is applied to the original image.
+   Therefor the image is converted to the HSV color model, colors which are not yellow or white are masked out and the mask is applied to the original image.
 Using this image as input
    ![alt text][step0]
    we get the following output after the first step:
    ![alt text][step1]